-Please don't take offense to my use of the old couple term.
-To put it in prospective, they were probably in their mid-60's and until they arrived, I was probably one of the old ones in the group, in my mid-30's.
+Please don’t take offense to my use of the old couple term.
+To put it in perspective, they were probably in their mid-60’s, and until they arrived, I was perhaps one of the old ones in the group, in my mid-30’s.
 And if I had been to Zimbabwe with someone, we would have been the old American Couple.
-Unless she was young, and I would just be the creepy old guy with the young chick.
-Also note; this post, I am writing months later and backdating to around the time of the trip to fit into the timeline.
+Unless she was young, and I would be the creepy old guy with the young chick.
+Also, note; this post, I am writing months later and backdating to around the time of the trip to fit into the timeline.

 The Old American couple arrived at the beginning of the second week of the trip.
-I was out doing something or other and heard about them prior to meeting them.
+I was out doing something or other and heard about them before meeting them.

 “Did you hear?”
 I was told, “There are other Americans here now.”

 My first encounter with the American couple was that evening for dinner.
-They sat down at the table and introduced themselves.
-The man a little heavier, with not much hair left and the woman friendly and had a grandmotherly way about her.
+The couple sat down at the table and introduced themselves.
+The man a little heavier, with not much hair left and the woman had a friendly grandmotherly way about her.
 We will call him Frank and her Fran for the sake of this reminiscence.
 They told us they were from Boston and I replied that I was from Seattle.
-Other niceties were shared and they asked how we liked it, we asked about why they were volunteering.
+Other niceties were shared, and they asked how we liked it, we asked why they were volunteering.
 Nothing new in the conversation from the time I arrived or anyone else for that matter, just getting to know everyone.

 The next day, I went and did my thing to return back to the volunteer area to find Frank was out in front of the barracks taking some of the long grass some builders were using for roofing material and making what appeared to be a symbol out of the Blair Witch Project.
 No one said anything, instead choosing to ignore him.
 Fran chatted with the girls, and complained about the living arrangements, and telling stories about how they lost their travel itinerary.

 The next day (yes it goes on) we find out that Fran lost her iPhone.
 Actually, the iPhone was stolen.
-The phone was stolen because they had it with them at lunch, and left it on the table.
-Obviously at some point, one of the workers found it and stole it.
-They of course were all offended that someone in a country with an unemployment rate of 80% would steal an iPhone.
-They wanted Dan to bring in the police to interrogate everyone and even were willing to offer a reward for the phones return.
-Call me crazy, but I'm thinking the local police probably don't give a rats-ass about some American tourists/volunteers who leave a phone lying around and it gets stolen.
+The phone was taken because they had it with them at lunch, and left it on the table.
+Naturally, at some point, one of the workers found it and stole it.
+They, of course, were all offended that someone in a country with an unemployment rate of 80% would steal an iPhone.
+They wanted Dan to bring in the police to interrogate everyone and even were willing to offer a reward for the return of the phone.
+Call me crazy, but I’m thinking the local police probably don’t give a rats-ass about some American tourists/volunteers who leave a phone lying around and it gets stolen.